-Art therapy is an established mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of people of all ages.
-It is based on the belief that the creative process involved in artistic self-expression helps people to:
+Art therapy is an established mental health profession that uses the creative process of art making to improve and enhance the physical, mental, and emotional well-being of people of all ages.
+It is based on the belief that the creative process of artistic self-expression helps people to:

 - resolve conflicts and problems

 - reduce stress